-- The time limits set forth herein may be extended by agreement of the parties.
+- 19. The time limits set forth herein may be extended by agreement of the parties.
 Any such extension must be confirmed in writing.
-For purposes of calculation of time a "day" is defined as a "calendar day," including weekends and holidays. - 17.
+For purposes of calculation of time a "day" is defined as a "calendar day," including weekends and holidays. - 20.
 In the event a grievance is not filed or appealed in a timely manner it shall be dismissed.
 Failure of the City to timely reply to a grievance shall authorize appeal to the next grievance step.

-4. Steps of the Procedure - Non-Discipline Grievances
+Steps of the Procedure - Non-Discipline Grievances

-- 18. a.
+- 21. a.
 Except for grievances involving multiple employees or multiple departments, all grievances must be initiated at Step 1 of the grievance procedure. - (1) A grievance affecting more than one employee shall be filed with the Appointing Officer or designee at Step 3.
 Grievances affecting more than one department shall be filed with the Employee Relations Division at Step 4.
-In the event the City disagrees with the level at which the grievance is filed, it may submit the matter to the Step it believes is appropriate for consideration of the dispute. - (2) The grievant may have a Union representative present at all steps of the grievance procedure.

-b.
-Step 1:

-An employee shall discuss the grievance informally with his/her immediate supervisor as soon as possible but in no case later than thirty (30) days from the date of the occurrence of the act or the date the grievant might reasonably have been expected to have learned of the alleged violation being grieved.
+In the event the City disagrees with the level at which the grievance is filed, it may submit the matter to the Step it believes is appropriate for consideration of the dispute. - (2) The grievant may have a Union representative present at all steps of the grievance procedure. - b.
+Step 1: 24.
+An employee shall discuss the grievance informally with his/her immediate supervisor as soon as possible but in no case later than thirty (30) days from the date of the occurrence of the act or the date the grievant might reasonably have been expected to have learned of the alleged violation being grieved. - 25.
 If the grievance is not resolved within seven (7) days after contact with the immediate supervisor, the grievant will submit the grievance in writing to the immediate supervisor on a mutually agreeable grievance form.
-The grievance will set forth:

-- 1. the facts of the grievance; - 2. the terms and conditions of employment claimed to have been violated, misapplied or misinterpreted, and - 3. the remedy or solution being sought by the grievant.

-This form should be attached to any request to move the grievance to each successive step in the grievance procedure.
+The grievance will set forth: - 1. the facts of the grievance; - 2. the terms and conditions of employment claimed to have been violated, misapplied or misinterpreted, and - 3. the remedy or solution being sought by the grievant. - 26.
+This form should be attached to any request to move the grievance to each successive step in the grievance procedure. - The immediate supervisor shall respond in writing within ten (10) days following receipt of the written grievance. - c.
+Step 2: 28.
+A grievant dissatisfied with the immediate supervisor's response at Step 1 may appeal to the Appointing Officer or designee, in writing, within fifteen (15) days of receipt of the Step 1 response.
+The Appointing Officer or designee may convene a meeting within twenty (20) days with the grievant and/or the grievant's Union representative.
+The Appointing

-The immediate supervisor shall respond in writing within ten (10) days following receipt of the written grievance.
+Officer or designee shall respond in writing within twenty (20) days of the hearing or receipt of the grievance, whichever is later.